Food Forests

 • Sustainable Plant Life: Long-living perennial plants dominate, reducing the need for ongoing planting and care.

 • Low Maintenance: Requires pruning, selective planting, and harvesting, with minimal external inputs.
+Harvesting can be done in groups or harvest festivals.

 • Economic Value: Trees offer high returns in food and ecosystem services with minimal initial investment.
+This increases food security and access to nutrient-dense organic foods.

 Food Security and Regeneration